An experiment by Robert Giordano

 reason why the Zen Garden approach would never work in the "real world".

-About a year ago, I read this article and it made perfect sense.
+In 2004, I read this article and it made perfect sense.
 Create a structure that keeps presentation separated from content.
 When I started building the new Design215 site, I was very careful to keep the structure of the HTML flexible enough to allow as much creative freedom as possible.
 The challenge was to build an entire web site where a single stylesheet has complete control over its appearance.
 I feel that I've accomplished my goal.

 The benefits of building sites this way are numerous.
 Pages are smaller, take less